Design Fundamentals and The Golden Section Rectangle

 Look at the way the main image is composed; the hand fits snuggly into one of the proportions of the rectangle, and it also happens that the space between the navigation and the teaser boxes has also been determined by the height of the Golden section rectangle.
 Notice also that the far left corner of the ipad directly intersects with one of the horizontal line of the golden rectangle… coincidence or ninja design skills!

 We can see the teaser box has also used the golden section to layout its contents.

-It’s all around us, books, magazines, Eurpoean architecture, product design.
+It’s all around us, books, magazines, European architecture, product design.
 See if you can work out a way of using the Golden section rectangle in your next design.

 Would you like to learn more about graphic design Ninja skill?

-If you are interested in learning more about graphic design then please contact us here.
+If you are interested in learning more about graphic design or any of our other courses then contact us regarding courses at Web Courses Bangkok click here.